RobertLD/Personal-Notes/Research/Notes/Automating Alec's Workflow.md

 - Emails

 ## Orders exported
 - Rapala is the order consumption site.
-There are others
+Every manufacture has their own order pad
+	- Every Rapala order is submitted at 10 at a time
 - More or less the process of an expense report is converting a csv to an HTML form
 - Manual entry is very error prone can we confirm that?
-- Perhaps comparing the cart directly to the
+- Perhaps comparing the cart directly to the excel sheet to catch errors before they happen
+- Handwritten notes on orders, and convert those to orders

 ### Workflow changes
 1. Create email template for items that no longer exist, paste in the items that no longer exist